Gluten-Free Lemon Cupcakes (Meghan Markle approved!)

-Last week I was listening to a short podcast about royal wedding customs (for some reason I'm fascinated by the whole process), and I learned that traditionally, the cake served at the reception is a fruit cake.
-Yep, you read that right, of all the delicious baked confections that the royal family has at their disposal, they decided to go with the world's worst option.
+Last week I was listening to a short podcast about royal wedding customs and I learned that traditionally, the cake served at the reception is a fruit cake.
+Yep, you read that right, of all the delicious baked confections the royal family has at their disposal, they decided to go with the world's worst option.

 Thankfully for us fruit cake haters, Meghan and Harry are breaking this tradition too.
 Instead they will serve a lemon elderberry cake with buttercream frosting crafted by American baker Claire Ptak.
 After hearing about their delicious cake choice, I couldn't shake the craving, so decided to make some Meghan Markle inspired cupcakes.

-Per usual, after looking up recipes for lemon cupcakes (elderberry is a tough ingredient to incorporate, so I settled on just lemon), I was appalled at the amount of sugar and fat involved.
+Per usual, after looking up recipes for lemon cupcakes, I was appalled at the amount of sugar and fat involved.
 So I decided to make up my own recipe and see how healthy I could make them, while still allowing them to be a sweet treat.